 Ornate furnishings and stunning décor add glamour to the objects d’arte, handpicked for this luxury suite.
 It features a king sized bed, luxury marble bathroom with a combined bath and shower complete with luxury toiletries,complimentary mineral water at turndown, international satellite TV and Wi-Fi access.

-For direct bookings of this Suite (with a minimum stay of 2 nights) we include in the room rate VIP (Venart Important Person) treatment consisting of 50€ F&B credit to enjoy the unique food experiences at our GLAM restaurant, awarded with one Michelin Star.
+For direct bookings of this Suite (with a minimum stay of 2 nights) we include in the room rate VIP (Venart Important Person) treatment consisting of 50€ F&B credit to enjoy the unique food experiences at our GLAM restaurant, awarded with two Michelin Star.